 Firstly, never push or hit or grab your bunny, discipline is not punishment and your bunny will simply not understand physical discipline.
 Unlike dogs for instance where you may steer their behavior with a firm touch, any sort of physical aggressive with a bunny can trigger antisocial behavior leaving them permanently disturbed.
 This can make your bunny fearful of you, turning away from you when attempts to approach them making them less affectionate as a result.
-It may even result in them becoming aggression towards you, biting or scratching you when you feed or pet them.
+It may even result in them becoming aggression towards you.

 Only use discipline when you catch your bunny in the act or any telling off will be wasted.
 If it's a second afterwards they won't associate the punishment with what they are doing, and it will be wasted.

 The best way to let your rabbit know it's not allowed to do something is by saying their name followed by a firm NO!
 If they keep going back to their naughty behavior then take them away from the situation and give them something more interesting to do and encourage them by spending time with them.